 It is becoming increasingly clear to M&A-sophisticated organizations that the realization of the deal objectives depends greatly on the quality of execution immediately after the deal.

-This comes down to things like guiding post-merger integration steps at every physical location, onboarding employees properly, training sales teams on cross-selling, ensuring regulatory compliance, securing IPR and quickly rationalizing legal entity structures.
+This comes down to things like guiding post-merger integration at every physical location, onboarding employees properly, training sales teams on cross-selling, ensuring regulatory compliance, securing IPR and quickly rationalizing legal entity structures.